jderik/03project/README.md

 ### Contents of Repo

 * run_analysis.R      --> This is the script that works with the dataset.
 * Codebook.md         --> This explains the work done by the script with regards to processing and transformation.
 * datastructure.png   --> An important diagram that helps understand the strucutre requierd of the data set.
 * datasetaverage.txt  --> Tidy data set output by run_analysis.R
+* readme.md           --> This file.

 ### Contents not in the Repo but required to be installed in the working directory before running the script.
 * Unzip and place the directory ***UCI HR DATASEST*** in the working directory before executing run_analysis.R.
 * Location of the zipped dataset file is found [here] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

+### Execution
+* Please set the working directory correctly.
+* In R/R Studio type *source("run_analysis.r")*

 ### This image helped identify the processing of the raw data